zeraholladay/clsr/README.md

 A consumer + producer instruction that:

 Consumes:
-1. A single value from the top of the current stack frame (the return value)
+1. A single value from the top of the current *stack frame* (the return value)

 Produces:
-1. That value, pushed onto the previous stack frame
+1. That value, pushed onto the previous *stack frame*

 Side effect:
-1. Pops the current stack frame, restoring the caller’s environment
+1. Pops the current *stack frame*, restoring the caller’s environment
 ---